RUCE-Social-Innovation-Hub/sihobsidiandocumentation/src/site/notes/About.md

 ### WindowsOS

 #### Security of Tracking Mechanisms:
-1. [**Find My Device**](https://account.microsoft.com/devices?lang=en-GB#main-content-landing-react): Windows offers "Find My Device" which links to a Microsoft account who's password can also be found in [[Obsidian For Eric to organize his mind/Password Management/BITWARDEN\|BITWARDEN]].
+1. [**Find My Device**](https://account.microsoft.com/devices?lang=en-GB#main-content-landing-react): Windows offers "Find My Device" which links to a Microsoft account who's password can also be found in Bitwarden.
    - **BitLocker Encryption**: If enabled, BitLocker provides disk encryption, adding a layer of security.
 However, to re-install the operating system, one needs to disable bitlocker encryption.
    - **Secure Boot**: Ensures that the device boots using only trusted software from the OEM.
 May need to be disabled when installing windows operating system as described in [[Obsidian For Eric to organize his mind/ASSETS & DEVICES/Device Maintenance/Installing Windows 10 on a PC or laptop\|Installing Windows 10 on a PC or laptop]]
 #### How Easy to Circumvent: